niklaushirt/ibm-aiops-deployer/README.md

 IBMers and Partners can get a temporary cluster from [**Techzone**](https://techzone.ibm.com/collection/tech-zone-certified-base-images).

-1. Select `OpenShift Cluster (VMware on IBM Cloud) - IPI - Public` Openshift that you want to use above
+1. Select `OpenShift Cluster (VMware on IBM Cloud) - UPI - Public` Openshift that you want to use above

 1. Create a cluster for `Practice/Self Education` or `Test` if you don't have an Opportunity Number